 (2) An application for the issue by a Master of a subpoena requiring a person to bring into the Registry, or otherwise as in the said subpoena may be directed, a will or other testamentary paper must be supported by an affidavit showing that such will or testamentary paper is in the possession, within the power, or under the control of such person.

-(3) Where the person against whom a subpoena referred to in paragraph (2) is issued denies that the will or other testamentary paper referred to in the subpoena is in his possession, within his power, or under his control, he may file in the Registry an affidavit to that effect.
+(3) Where the person against whom a subpoena referred to in subrule (2) is issued denies that the will or other testamentary paper referred to in the subpoena is in his possession, within his power, or under his control, he may file in the Registry an affidavit to that effect.

 [Rule 20 amended in Gazette 30 Nov 1984 p.
-3952.]
+3952; 28 Jun 2011 p.
+2552.]

 21. Applications to the Court

-(1) Except where these Rules otherwise provide and subject to paragraph (2) applications to the Court in a probate cause or matter may be made by summons.
+(1) Except where these Rules otherwise provide and subject to subrule (2) applications to the Court in a probate cause or matter may be made by summons.

 (2) The Court may direct that an application in a probate cause or matter be made to the Court by motion.